 Virginia Rules Camp is a law-themed summer day-camp experience for youth hosted by Virginia law enforcement agencies.
 Virginia Rules camps offer young people a fun, healthy way to spend a summer week, interactive instruction on Virginia law, and the opportunity to build positive relationships with law enforcement officers that serve their communities.

 Virginia Rules Camp began as partnership between the Virginia Attorney General’s Office and the Richmond Police Department in 2004.
-Recognizing the success of the Virginia Rules Camp model, Attorney General Mark Herring made funding available to other localities to host camps of their own.
+Recognizing the success of the Virginia Rules Camp model, the Attorney General’s Office made funding available to other localities to host camps of their own.

-In 2017, 20 localities across the state were awarded funding to host their own Virginia Rules Camps.
+In past years, over 20 localities across the state were awarded funding to host their own Virginia Rules Camps each summer.

 While law enforcement agencies are the host agencies for Virginia Rules Camps, the most successful camps partner with a variety of community stakeholders.
 Camp planning committees may include representatives from local schools, Boys and Girls Clubs, parks and recreation, local colleges and universities, community services boards, and other civic organizations.